 There’s no reason to waste time allowing a tree to continue dying or declining and consequently become more of a hazard if you have other options.

-Specialty Tree Care Austin will carefully examine the tree you want removed as well as the surrounding area before making use of our state of the art, specialized equipment to perform a safe, quick, and careful extraction.
+Specialty Tree Care Austin will carefully examine the tree you want to be removed as well as the surrounding area before making use of our state-of-the-art, specialized equipment to perform a safe, quick, and careful extraction.

 It’s important to put the time in to ensure the trees and shrubs on your property are healthy and well-maintained.
 We can provide fertilization and soil modifications, along with preventive maintenance to keep your trees in good health while reducing any insect, disease, or site problems.

 With a certified arborist on staff, we’re experts not just in the removal of trees, but in promoting healthy growth.
 You get the benefit of working with a team that has seen a wide range of issues that relate to tree health, removal, and residential tree care.

 When a tree becomes diseased, it’s imperative you act quickly – it’s the difference between saving the tree and losing it entirely.
 Let us consult with you on the best course of action, and work with you to treat your tree before you’re forced to remove it.

 Safe clearance consists of pruning trees so as to prevent damage to structures by contact with tree limbs.
 We recommend clearing your roof from limbs that may be dangerous, removing the access path for rodents, and preventing damage to shingles.

 It is possible to have a beautiful view without removing all the trees in the area, and we provide guidance in carefully selecting which trees must go and which can remain.
 We work with you to define the desired vista and develop a plan to open up scenic views and tame overgrown areas while keeping your healthy trees intact.
 Through a variety of pruning techniques such as canopy thinning, limb removal, and canopy raising we can open up great vistas and avoid the unnecessary removal of entire trees.